 It is possible in extreme cases to receive injectable forms of calcium.
 However, receiving the supplement this way can only be obtained on prescription and under medical supervision.
 Thankfully eating food to maintain a healthy calcium level is much more my idea of enjoyment.
 A pint of milk contains at least 600mg and an inadequate intake of dairy products could lead to a deficiency.

 A calcium deficiency is very rare.
-If the body is lacking in vitamin D it would have problems absorbing calcium properly, having a deficiency in this vitamin may cause rickets in children and osteomalacia. (equivalent of rickets in children).
+However, if the body is lacking in vitamin D it would have problems absorbing calcium properly, having a deficiency in this vitamin may cause rickets in children and osteomalacia. (the equivalent of rickets in children).

 Sources Of Calcium